NiklasRosenstein/pydoc-markdown/docs/content/getting-started.md

 is not installed directly with Pydoc-Markdown because it requires Python 3.8+ and for backwards compatibility with the old build style prior to v4.6.0, Pydoc-Markdown remains 3.7 compatible.

-You need to install Novella separetely or use the Pydoc-Markdown extra.
+You need to install Novella separately or use the Pydoc-Markdown extra.

     $ pip install pydoc-markdown[novella]